Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. Band of Brothers by Stephen Ambrose
+1. The Next Great Migration: The Beauty and Terror of Life on the Move by Sonia Shah
 2. Oathbringer by Brandon Sanderson

-### Current Book Completed Count as of 6/26/26
+### Current Book Completed Count as of 7/14/26

-Non-fiction - 6\
+Non-fiction - 7\
 Fiction - 8